This course qualifies you to teach modern languages at 11-16 (with post-16 enhancement).

 Throughout the course, you’ll develop and consolidate your understanding of what constitutes effective teaching.

 This course will build on your experiences in schools and provide opportunities to explore a variety of approaches to teaching Modern Foreign Languages.
-You will learn specific strategies including how to tackle grammar, phonics, lesson planning and using ICT to enhance your practice.
+You will learn specific strategies including how to teach grammar and phonics, plan lessons, reflect on your own and observed teaching, and use ICT to enhance your practice.
 These will help you to develop into an effective and innovative MFL teacher.

 This course is worth 60 Masters-level credits, which you can put towards a Masters degree through Accreditation of Prior Credited Learning (APCL).